-We address the problem of minimizing the hardware required for a parallel multiplication of an input value over a set of constant coefficients (MCMs).
-A paradigmatic example of an application where MCMs are realized is the implementation of a digital FIR filter, as illustrated in Fig. 1.
+We address the problem of minimizing the hardware required for a parallel multiplication of an input value over a set of constant coefficients (multiple constant multiplications - MCM).
+A paradigmatic example of an application where MCM are realized is the implementation of a digital FIR filter, as illustrated in Figure 1.

-Since each coefficient is constant, we can replace a full-fledged multiplier by a set of additions of shifted versions of the input [1].
-A bit set to 1 in position m of the coefficient implies that the input x shifted left by m positions is to be added to the partial sum.
-Shifts are free in terms of hardware; hence, the hardware required for a multiplication with a constant with n bits set to 1 is simply n-1 adders.
-Fig. 2 presents an example of how 11x can be implemented using a shift-add approach.
+Since each coefficient is constant, we can replace a fullfledged multiplier by a set of additions of shifted versions of the input [1].
+A bit set to 1 in position m of the coefficient implies that the input (x) shifted left by m positions is to be added to the partial sum.
+Shifts are free in terms of hardware, hence the hardware required for a multiplication with a constant with n bits set to 1 is simply n - 1 adders.
+Figure 2 presents an example of how 11x can be implemented using a shift-add approach.